haaannn123/haaannn123/README.md

 # Welcome to my GitHub! 👋

-<div>My name is Han, and I am a full-stack Software Engineer.</div>
+<div>My name is Han, and I am a full-stack Software Engineer.
+I'm inquisitive and enjoy building web apps.
+I hope to work with a team-oriented company that allows me to collaborate with other like-minded people.</div>

 # Check out my portfolio and projects below: